 - Each U-M department with laboratory operations has a designated Safety Coordinator, appointed in accordance with EHS Guidelines, who acts as a safety liaison between their unit and the central EHS Department.
 Your local Safety Coordinator is a good first port of call for any questions about health, safety or environmental issues – check your local intranet, ask your supervisor, or call the EHS Department to find out who your Safety Coordinator is.

-- The EHS Department website has a comprehensive set of reference material for a wide range of health, safety and environment topics – including laboratory safety, fire safety, hazardous materials, scientific diving, radiation safety, biological safety and environmental protection and permitting, as well as information on contractor safety and worker safety.
+- The EHS Department website has a comprehensive set of reference material for a wide range of health, safety and environment topics – including research & clinical safety, fire safety, hazardous materials, scientific diving, radiation safety, biological safety and environmental protection and permitting, as well as information on contractor safety and worker safety.
 Their website also contains a compilation of U-M’s hazard guidelines, and special information about shipping or transporting hazardous materials, including dry ice.

 - For researchers – this short EHS survey for new researchers includes a checklist that highlights the main potentially dangerous areas that U-M researchers face, and can help EHS identify what training and support you need to do your job.
 See also the EHS research safety pages, and our Research Compliance Overview.

 - For instructional staff – in addition to the resources available on the EHS website, there is also a summary of campus health and safety issues in the faculty handbook, and great resources relating to classroom safety on the Provost’s website (needs login).